faircode-io/faircode/README.md

 - can be extended by anybody in public and private communities
 - is commercially restricted by its authors

-More ressources can be found at [https://faircode.io](https://faircode.io)
+More resources can be found at [https://faircode.io](https://faircode.io)